-- 1. A notice will be sent to each registered email address when a citation is issued notifying them of the violation, location, procedure to pay for the citation online, and informal appeals procedure.
-Failure to receive the email notification does not constitute grounds for successful appeal. - 2.
+- 5. A notice will be sent to each registered email address when a citation is issued notifying them of the violation, location, procedure to pay for the citation online, and informal appeals procedure.
+Failure to receive the email notification does not constitute grounds for successful appeal. - 6.
 All appeals must be made within 10 calendar days of receipt of the citation.
-Any appeal past that point will not be heard. - 3.
-Informal appeals may be made directly from the website listed in the email. - 4.
-Informal appeal will be reviewed by Safety and Security supervisory staff. - 5.
-Notice will be made back to the registered email address within 72 hours of the informal decision. - 6.
-If the appeal is not granted, within five (5) calendar days of notice students may file a formal written appeal by making direct contact with the Office of Safety and Security and notifying the Director of Safety and Security by email.
-Any appeal past that point will not be heard. - 7.
-The Director of Safety and Security will confer with the VP of Student Life and decide within 72 hours of acknowledgement of the formal appeal.
-This appeal will serve as the final step in the process, and any appeal past that decision will not be heard. - 8.
+Any appeal past that point will not be considered. - 7.
+Appeals may be made directly from the website listed in the email. - 8.
+Any appeal will be reviewed by the Safety and Security Director. - 9.
+Notice will be made back to the registered email address within 72 hours of the decision. - 10.
+In any unusual circumstance, the Director of Safety and Security will confer with the VP of Student Life and decide within 72 hours of acknowledgement of the appeal.
+This appeal will serve as the final step in the process, and any appeal past that decision will not be considered. - 11.
 During the last two weeks of each semester, and during summer sessions, the Director of Safety and Security will adjudicate all traffic tickets appealed properly.
 This appeal will serve as the final step in the process, and any appeal past that decision will not be heard.